destel/rill/README.md

 While out-of-order results are acceptable in many scenarios, some cases require preserving the original order.

 To address this, Rill provides ordered versions of its core functions, such as **OrderedMap** or **OrderedFilter**.
-These functions perform additional synchronization under the hood to ensure that if value **x** precedes value **y** in the input channel, then **f(x)** will precede **f(y)** in the output.
+These functions perform additional synchronization under the hood to ensure that if value **x** precedes value **y** in the input stream, then **f(x)** will precede **f(y)** in the output.

 Here's a practical example: finding the first occurrence of a specific string among 1000 large files hosted online.